Olympics: Noah Lyles wins men's 100m final – DW – 08/04/2024

 His victory was only confirmed after a photo-finish, with his fellow American Kerley claiming bronze in 9.81.

-That was two thousandths of a second faster than Akani Simbini of South Africa who ended fourth, setting new national record of 9.83 seconds.
+That was a thousandth of a second faster than Akani Simbini of South Africa who ended fourth, setting a new national record of 9.82 seconds.

 Defending champion Lamont Marcell Jacobs of Italy, heavily strapped, finished fifth in 9.85 and, such was the quality of the race, that eighth-placed Oblique Seville of Jamaica still clocked 9.91 seconds.